 Roleplay: Local gov employee seeks potential member for new coalition

-Roleplay: Fed asks CIO colleague to assist regional office employee
+Roleplay: Federal employee asks CIO contact to assist regional office colleague

-Roleplay: Fed does information interview with OMB official
+Roleplay: Federal employee does information interview with OMB official

 Roleplay: Information interview with community college VP morphs into job interview!